-- (7) Grant funds not awarded due to insufficient requests or applications, shall remain in the Alabama Recycling Fund and shall be available for award in future grant years. - (8) Eligible grant applications will be divided into two categories for the purpose of awarding funds. - (a) Category 1 applications shall be those applications submitted by a jurisdiction or jurisdictions for projects or programs which will serve geographic areas containing more than 40,000 households, based on data from the most recent U.S. census. - (b) Category 2 applications shall be those applications submitted by a jurisdiction or jurisdictions for projects or programs which will serve geographic areas with fewer than 40,000 households, as determined by the most recent U.S. census. - (c) The Department shall award no less than 60 % of the total grant funds available during a fiscal year to Category 1 applications.
-Provided, however, for grant application years beginning on March 1, 2012, and thereafter, at least 20 percent of the total grant funds must be awarded to Category 2 applications, if sufficient applications are received and approved by the Department.
+- (7) Grant funds not awarded due to insufficient requests or applications, shall remain in the Alabama Recycling Fund and shall be available for award in future grant years. - (8) Eligible grant applications will be divided into two categories for the purpose of awarding funds. - (a) Category 1 applications shall be those applications submitted by a jurisdiction or jurisdictions for projects or programs which will serve geographic areas containing more than 40,000 households, based on data from the most recent U.S. census or equivalent. - (b) Category 2 applications shall be those applications submitted by a jurisdiction or jurisdictions for projects or programs which will serve geographic areas with fewer than 40,000 households, as determined by the most recent U.S. census or equivalent. - (c) The Department shall award no less than 60 % of the total grant funds available during a fiscal year to Category 1 applications.
+Provided, however, at least 20 percent of the total grant funds must be awarded to Category 2 applications, if sufficient applications for one or both categories are received and approved by the Department.
+If sufficient applications are not received, the Director may, for a given grant year, adjust Category 1 and Category 2 thresholds to meet the no less than 60% and at least 20% of the total grant funds awarded.